 We've tested all the top slippers from Sorel, Olukai, Birkenstock, UGG, Teva, Chaco, and more to find the best pair to keep your feet comfortable and warm while outside or in.

 The workday can't end soon enough!
 Are your tired feet simply aching for the TLC only a good pair of slippers can provide?
 How do you figure out which pair would be the best fit for you?
 And what's the difference between a loafer, a clog, and a slider?
 Should you get a pair in natural or synthetic materials?
-Since 2020, we've tested dozens upon dozens of pairs of slippers in both men's and women's styles to compile a list of stand-out options that we think are worthy of gracing your feet to deliver comfort, warmth, and relief.
+Since 2020, we've tested dozens of pairs of men's slippers and women's slippers to compile a list of stand-out options that we think are worthy of gracing your feet to deliver comfort, warmth, and relief.
 No matter if you need a pair of slippers for simply going from the bedroom to the bathroom or you're in search of a pair to take for a weekend of camping, we've got you covered with an excellent spread of suggestions so you can get down to the serious business of relaxing.

 Insole provides excellent cushion, heel, and arch support